 def method1( self , x, y ):

-Lets look at such python expression:
+Lets look at this code:

+run(objX, param1, x, y)Typical function call.
 Now lets change formatting: